sindhusid5/hardhat-eth-project/Readme.md

    - Use this hash when interacting with the smart contract to place orders.

 **Ensure the server is running and correctly configured to interact with IPFS for smooth data handling.**

+**Under Result--image folder you can view the snapshot of the result and UML Diagram**